bologer/anycomment.io/readme.txt

 * Fixed issue when users were unable to place rating as migration failed to create rating table from 0.0.61, #217
 * Fixed issue when user was able to send empty comment before even typing anything, #226
 * Fixed issue when user could click two times on send comment button and duplicate comment would be sent, #218
+* Fixed issue when on some websites REST API requests were cached, #216, #224

 = 0.0.61 – 15.10.2018 =